pmcilreavy/pmcilreavy.github.io/_posts/2019-02-02-creating-an-eventgrid-simulator.md

 |DataVersion|_Optional_. e.g. `1`.|
 |Data|_Optional_.
 Any custom object.|

-## Coding It
+## Approach

-My initial stab at it started a new `TcpListener` on a distinct port for each topic.
+My initial iteration of the code started a new `TcpListener` on a distinct port for each topic.
 Although this worked well it involved a lot of boiler plate code.
 In order to support https.
 It also required that an `netsh` command be run from an elevated command prompt to map the certificate to each port the app needed to listen on prior to running the app.
 I felt this was a step to far and would make it less usable.
 I wanted something that _just worked ™_.

 I decided to refactor to use asp.net core and kestrel to host the https endpoints and make use of the development certificates that most developers will already have installed on their machines.